Building Autonomous Racing Intelligence.

 SGBM Stereo Depth

-Semi-Global Block Matching running at 15 FPS on the Raspberry Pi 5 CPU, leaving sufficient headroom for other algorithms to consume the depth map concurrently — no GPU required.
+Semi-Global Block Matching running at 15 FPS on the Raspberry Pi 5 (8 GB) CPU, leaving sufficient headroom for other algorithms to consume the depth map concurrently — no GPU required.

 Path Planning